 - NASA, which has made education related to the foci of its Mission Directorates, Aeronautics Research, Science, Space Technology, and Human Exploration and Operations (see: http://www.nasa.gov/about/directorates/index.html) a primary mission element, is very interested in learning about the success Graduate Fellows experience and the challenges they face.
 NASA is equally interested to know how their investment in educational outreach projects become self-sustaining after Space Grant support ends.

-- At the end of year one, this review will serve as a renewal proposal for those applying for 2nd year funding, coupled with the Spring oral report.
+- At the end of year one, this review will serve as a renewal proposal for those applying for 2nd year funding, coupled with the Spring oral report, outreach advisor letter (see below), and confirmation that your home department is willing to provide cost-sharing for year two.

 - The fellow's "educational outreach advisor" will be asked to provide a letter indicating the progress made towards the stated educational outreach objectives of the project.